janbeyatii/trustworthy-product-reviews-group24/README.md

 - **Basic Dashboard**: Simple homepage after login with user profile management
 - **User Profile System**:
   - View who you follow and who follows you
-  - Search for users by username or email (real-time autocomplete)
+  - Search for users by email
   - View other users' profiles and follow/unfollow them
 - **Social Features**: Follow/unfollow users to build your trust network
 - **Responsive Design**: Modern, mobile-friendly UI